UniMath/agda-unimath/src/foundation/horizontal-composition-spans-of-spans.lagda.md

-# Horizontal composition of higher spans
+# Horizontal composition of spans of spans

 ```agda
 module foundation.horizontal-composition-spans-of-spans where